mcp-server-plugin

 3. Tool Implementation Guidelines

-- Create a data class for the tool's arguments that matches the expected JSON input.
+- Create a data class for your tool's arguments that matches the expected JSON input.

 How to Publish Update